cis3296f22/01-connect4group1/README.md

 # 💻 How to run

+• First you want to either clone this repository into your local machine OR download the files using the 'Actual Final Release'

 • Download the Python (https://www.python.org/downloads/) or download PyCharm (https://www.jetbrains.com/pycharm/download/#section=mac)

 There is a little a bit different install packages between Python IDE and Pycham: